A Council of AI Advisors—Turning a Mixture of Experts into Your Personal AI Advisory Board

 A Mixture of Experts

-Put together enough different AI models and you have a mixture of experts—at least, that’s the idea.
-However, successfully tapping into that expertise requires very good prompt writing skills, the ability to manage a bunch of different LLMs, and the ability to keep track of which one you’re speaking with.
+Put together enough different AI models (e.g. ChatGPT, Gemini, DeepSeek, Claude, etc) and you have a mixture of experts—at least, that’s the idea.
+However, successfully tapping into that expertise requires Jedi Master-level prompt writing skills, the ability to manage a bunch of different LLMs, and the ability to keep track of which one you’re speaking with.
 Otherwise, it’s easy to end up with chaos.
 Just imagine a roomful of experts nattering on incessantly, interrupting or talking over each other and you won’t be far off, although the experts probably won’t randomly hallucinate.

-However, AI Infrastructure Software turns a mixture of experts into a highly useful council of AI advisors.
+However, SWIRL AI Search turns a mixture of experts into a highly useful council of AI advisors.

 From Chaos to Useful Advice

-AI Infrastructure Software provides a framework for managing multiple AI models—usually, though not exclusively, LLMs.
-It manages communication with the AI models, automatically enhancing prompts and eliminating the chaos of trying to manually keep track of which AI you are talking to at any given moment.
-Infrastructure software brings AI to the data, sharply decreasing data movement and avoiding potential security risks.
-It enables you to distribute processing so that your systems are not overwhelmed by spikes in demand and enables you to scale AI initiatives.
-In addition, AI infrastructure software provides:
+SWIRL AI Search manages communication with the AI models you choose, automatically enhancing prompts and eliminating the chaos of trying to manually keep track of which AI you are talking to at any given moment.
+The software provides one central interface for interacting with your chosen AI.
+It brings AI to the data, sharply decreasing data movement and avoiding potential security risks.
+In addition, it provides:

-Infrastructure software lets you have a natural conversation with your Council of AI Advisors.
-It makes it obvious which AI you are talking to and enables you to cross-check answers from one AI against another.
-Infrastructure software helps you verify that different AI experts are giving you useful advice, not generic nonsense or hallucinations.
-Infrastructure software will personalize your interactions with your AI advisors by including information from any local data sources you wish to use (e.g. email, Slack, Webex, and so on) to further contextualize your prompts and ground results in facts.
+The goal is to have a natural conversation with your Council of AI Advisors.
+SWIRL AI Search uses RAG to help make sure that the responses you get are based solidly on your data and are not hallucinations.
+SWIRL will personalize your interactions with your AI advisors by including user metadata (role, title, department, search history) and information from any local data sources you wish to use (e.g. email, Slack, Webex, and so on) to further contextualize your prompts and generate useful results.

 A Council of AI Advisors